Alâeddin Mosque: Recent history

 In 1945, the mosque was administered by the Ministry of Education which converted it into a museum along with the Karatay Madresesi.
 Until 1951, the mosque was administered by the General Directorate of Pious Endowments (Vakıflar Genel Müdürlüğü).
 In 1952 the museum became a mosque again but disputes over its status continued because the courtyard was now owned by General Directorate of Antiquities and Museums (Eski Eserler ve Müzeler Genel Müdürlüğü).

 Restoration

 During the Second World War the mosque was used for storing army equipment.
-No attempt to restore it until after the end of the Was.
+No attempt was made to restore it until after the end of the War.
 During a four-year restoration process lead sheets and heavy concrete slabs with waterproof layering were laid over the dome of the western section.

 In 2014 work began on a complete restoration of the mosque as part of a wider project to restore the remaining traces of the old Seljuk palace.
 By 2020 the work was almost complete.